+

 Consider joining a club and you can train as a team, run as a team and learn from each other, building up friendships and interclub rivalries throughout winter.

 We are excited to welcome our U18’s, U20’s, Seniors and Masters runners back into the Grand Prix series this year.
-The Grand Prix series is contested across 5 races throughout the season at different venues across Auckland.
+The Grand Prix series consists out of 5 races throughout the season at different venues across Auckland.

 For our Junior runners (U8 – U16) we have the Junior Winter Relays League where teams compete for the Hansen and Turnco Shields.